PridviReddy/calculator/README.md

 Clear and Reset Functionality: Users can clear the current input or reset the entire calculation.
 Error Handling: Displays error messages for invalid operations, such as division by zero.
 Live Demo
-You can check out the live demo of the calculator application here: https://pridvireddy.github.io/calculator/
+You can check out the live demo of the calculator application here: Calculator Web Application